 Buy Directly and Go Long

 The first strategy for trading the gap carries the least risk and effort.
-Firstly, you need to buy Bitcoin 48 hours before the CME bitcoin futures contracts expire.
+Firstly, you must buy Bitcoin 48 hours before the CME bitcoin futures contracts expire.
 Buying the dip allows you to purchase Bitcoin at a lower price point.
 You can then sell your holdings after the CME gap fills on Monday.
 You can repeat this until you make the required profits.

 Hold And Go Short

 However, this is a riskier strategy because it involves letting go of your asset.
-There is no guarantee that the price will dip significantly, and you might need to pay more for your Bitcoin if the price does not dip.
+There is no guarantee that the price will dip significantly, and you might need to pay more for your Bitcoin if the price does not fall.

 Analysis First, Trade Second

 You must analyze the market before executing a trade.
-Trading based on emotion or the fear of missing out (FOMO) might cause you to miss an important piece of information.
+Trading based on emotion or the fear of missing out (FOMO) might cause you to miss an essential piece of information.
 This oversight might result in avoidable losses or losing out on profits.

 Trading the CME gap requires you to identify the kind of gap present in a given period.
-Gaps do not always fill, but you need to either go long and play it safe when they do.
+Openings do not always fill, but you need to go long and play it safe when they do.
 Or you could short your holdings and receive higher profits due to Bitcoin’s price dip and risk overpaying for the asset.